tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 I was still scared to death of the thing.
 I don’t know if it was a trick of the light or not, but it seemed like it was floating closer and closer to me.
 I would swim back, subtly, and it would close the gap.
 It wanted to be near me.
-Horrifying.